Side effects of increased metformin

 • Pregnancy: Metformin is not recommended during pregnancy, as its safety for unborn babies is not well-established.
 Pregnant women should consult their healthcare provider before taking metformin.

-See also Metformin fibrosis
+See also Metformin birth weight

 Monitoring and Management